Serotonin: Unicellular organisms

 Serotonin is used by a variety of single-cell organisms for various purposes.
 SSRIs have been found to be toxic to algae.
 The gastrointestinal parasite Entamoeba histolytica secretes serotonin, causing a sustained secretory diarrhea in some people.
 Patients infected with E. histolytica have been found to have highly elevated serum serotonin levels, which returned to normal following resolution of the infection.
 E. histolytica also responds to the presence of serotonin by becoming more virulent.
-This means serotonin secretion not only serves to increase the spread of enteamoebas by giving the host diarrhea but also serves to coordinate their behaviour according to their population density, a phenomenon known as quorum sensing.
-Outside the gut of a host, there is nothing that the entoamoebas provoke to release serotonin, hence the serotonin concentration is very low.
-Low serotonin signals to the entoamoebas they are outside a host and they become less virulent to conserve energy.
+This means serotonin secretion not only serves to increase the spread of entamoebas by giving the host diarrhea but also serves to coordinate their behaviour according to their population density, a phenomenon known as quorum sensing.
+Outside the gut of a host, there is nothing that the entamoebas provoke to release serotonin, hence the serotonin concentration is very low.
+Low serotonin signals to the entamoebas they are outside a host and they become less virulent to conserve energy.
 When they enter a new host, they multiply in the gut, and become more virulent as the enterochromaffine cells get provoked by them and the serotonin concentration increases.